dirmeier/docker-nginx-gunicorn-flask-app-template/README.md

-# webapp-barebone
+# A docker-nginx-gunicorn-flask-app

 [![Project Status](http://www.repostatus.org/badges/latest/inactive.svg)](http://www.repostatus.org/#inactive)

-An empty web-app template consisting of skeleton, nginx, Gunicorn and Flask!
+An empty web-app template consisting of docker, skeleton, nginx, gunicorn and flask!

 ## Introduction

 This is a barebone that I like to use for web-servers.
-It uses `skeleton` on the front-end, `nginx` as a reverse-proxy, `Gunicorn` as HTTP-server and
-`Flask` as web-framework.
+It uses `skeleton` on the front-end, `nginx` as a reverse-proxy, `Gunicorn` as HTTP-server and `Flask` as web-framework.
 All directories/files are empty I think, so you just need to fill them.
+The entire stack is dockerized.

 ## Usage

 First download the latest `tarball` and unpack it.
-In order to install the barebone, first get modify the `htmls`, `python` files etc.
-To run the service you need to have `docker` installed (any recent version ill do):
+In order to install the barebone, first get modify the `htmls`, `python` files etc. To run the service you need to have `docker` installed (any recent version ill do):

 ```sh
   ./service.sh build